fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>telemetry</dt>
 <dd>

-(bool, `required`) Decides if the created flow label should be available as an attribute in OLAP telemetry and propagated in [baggage](/concepts/integrations/flow-control/flow-label.md#baggage)
+(bool, default: `true`) Decides if the created flow label should be available as an attribute in OLAP telemetry and propagated in [baggage](/concepts/integrations/flow-control/flow-label.md#baggage)

 :::note